Tammie Jo Shults

-Tammie Jo Shults (born Bonnell; born November 2, 1961) is an American retired commercial airline captain, author, and former naval aviator.
+Tammie Jo Shults (née Bonnell; born November 2, 1961) is an American retired commercial airline captain, former naval aviator, and author.
 She was one of the first female fighter pilots to serve in the United States Navy.
-Following active duty she became a pilot for Southwest Airlines.
-She retired from Southwest Airlines in 2020.
+Following her active duty service, she became a pilot for Southwest Airlines until her retirement in 2020.

 On April 17, 2018, as captain of Southwest Airlines Flight 1380, she safely landed a Boeing 737-700 after the aircraft suffered an uncontained engine failure with debris causing rapid decompression of the aircraft.

 Early life

 Tammie Jo Bonnell was born on November 2, 1961, and grew up on a ranch near Tularosa, New Mexico.
 As a child, she watched jet aircraft from nearby Holloman Air Force Base practice maneuvers in the skies above her home.
-Watching these and reading about a missionary pilot, Nate Saint, inspired her to become a pilot too.
+Watching these, along with reading about Nate Saint, inspired her to become a pilot.
 During her final year of high school, she investigated the possibility of a career in flying but was told that there were no professional women pilots.

 Following high school graduation, she attended MidAmerica Nazarene College where she earned degrees in biology and agribusiness, graduating in 1983.
 While at MidAmerica, she met a woman who had qualified as a pilot for the United States Air Force and decided to see if the Air Force would accept her application for service.
 After being turned down by the Air Force, she decided to try the Navy while doing graduate studies at Western New Mexico University.